Cambodia Index

 sugar mills which in 2010/11 still operated up to 30 narrow gauge steam

-locomotives within the mills and in just one case regularly out into the fields.
+locomotives within the mills and in just one or two cases regularly out into the fields.
 This

-locomotives, although numbers decline every year and the glory days are over.
+locomotives, although numbers declined every year and the glory days are over.

 The reduced numbers of independent travellers attest to it with groups having